Bachatero/getting_and_cleaning_data/CodeBook.md

 * Subject
-   * 30 persons - volunteers numbered from 1 to 30
+   * Integer values of 30 persons - volunteers numbered from 1 to 30

 The variables listed at the bottom represent average values of measurements of acceleration and velocity for each combination of Activity and Subject.
 All of them are real numbers.

 They include 33 variables containing mean values and 33 variables containg standard deviation values of which **the average was calculated for every unique combination of Activity and Subject**.
 This makes up a total of 6 * 30 combinations, i.e. 180 rows in the final_set.txt.
 File features_info.txt clarifies these variables further.

 For details on the source data, please, extract README.txt from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip file.